QuestEscape/research/firmware/README.md

 You can find it under the name `setup_nrf52.py`.
 The accompanying `nrf52.json` file contains all the information needed by the script.
 For the nRF52 specific data, we simply had to parse the `nrf52.svd` file from the SDK.
 For the Cortex-M4 generic data, there sadly was no SVD file available, so we had to create our own by parsing the corresponding headers.

-Finally you can apply the patch from this repository to a well-known IDA Pro plugin to display the description and bitfields when you're hovering a register name in the Disassembly or Pseudocode view.
+Finally you can apply the patch from this repository to an existing IDA Pro plugin to display the description and bitfields when you're hovering a register name in the Disassembly or Pseudocode view.

 That's all for now, next time we will try documenting the firmware itself.